FiendOfAshes/PyWrite/README.md

 # PyWrite - A simple text editor using Python
-Just built this for some practice with file handling and using libraries like os and pathlib
+Just built this for some practice with file handling and using libraries like os and pathlib and building a small, single-file application with tkinter.